josephkoon/shopmate/README.md

 # SHOPMATE

-A minimalist eCommerce store.
+A minimalistic eCommerce store.
 Built with React/Redux.
-Features include product authentication, product browsing, cart, and a checkout flow.
+Features include product authentication, product browsing, cart, and a checkout flow with Stripe.

 Enjoy.